lazerkatsweirdstuff/convertinator/README.md

 # Convertinator
-a list of things to covert a file to another file
+a list of things to convert a file to another file